zakharos/zakharos.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Senior Research Scientist at [Toyota Research Institute](https://www.tri.global/) and a former PhD candidate at the [Chair for Computer Aided Medical Procedures, Technical University of Munich](http://campar.in.tum.de/Main/SergeyZakharov) and [Siemens AG](https://www.siemens.com/global/en.html).
-My research focuses on 3D scene understanding and covers such topics as neural implicit representations, generative modeling, scalable 3D object detection, and domain adaptation.

-Reviewer for CVPR, ICCV, ECCV, ICRA, IROS, SIGGRAPH.
+I am a Senior Research Scientist and Team Lead at [Toyota Research Institute](https://www.tri.global/), specializing in 3D scene understanding.
+My research spans generative modeling, implicit neural representations, 3D object detection, domain adaptation, and self-supervised learning.
+I lead efforts in advancing foundational research and translating cutting-edge methods to real-world applications.
+I earned my PhD from the [Technical University of Munich](https://www.tum.de/en/) under the supervision of [Slobodan Ilic](https://campar.in.tum.de/Main/SlobodanIlic), focusing on computer vision and 3D perception.